Tummy Tuck in Dallas

 You will be sent home with dressings on your incisions, as well as a comfortably-fitting compression garment that provides support and helps to minimize swelling.
 You will need a friend or loved one to drive you home and stay with you through the first night following your surgery.
 Although you may be unable to walk fully upright for a few days, you are encouraged to walk around to prevent the formation of blood clots in your legs.
 Other than this, you will be restricted to light activities for the first 2 weeks while your body heals.
 After this initial period, you may resume light activities as directed by Dr. Bogdan, and you can begin to show off your new, slimmer midsection.

 Dr. Bogdan wants you to have the best appearing scar possible, and has specific recommendations for scar care after your procedure.
+Additionally, you will want to purchase some comfortable compression wear to use starting two weeks after the procedure.
+(One of the best products is Spanx "Higher Power Short".)
 There are risks involved with any surgical procedure, and not everyone is a good candidate for a tummy tuck in Dallas.
 It is important that you seek the guidance of a board-certified plastic surgeon to assist you in determining if an abdominoplasty is right for you.
 If you have more questions regarding tummy tucks, please visit our Tummy Tuck FAQ page.

 If you would like to learn more about tummy tuck surgery, click here to request a consultation with Dr. Michael Bogdan, a board-certified plastic surgeon who has received advanced surgical training in some of the nation's most highly regarded residency and fellowship programs.
 Or, you can call his office to schedule your appointment.
 Southlake: (817) 442-1236